microsoft/aqa-tests/perf/README.md

 #### Yahoo!
 Cloud Serving Benchmark (YCSB)
 YCSB from https://github.com/brianfrankcooper/YCSB/, including ycsb-azurecosmos-load and ycsb-azurecosmos.
 AQA performance testing currently only supports YCSB with Azure Cosmos DB, but other databases may be added in the future.

+Additional benchmarks are being reviewed for addition and if you wish to include more, please comment in the open performance benchmarks [issue 1112](https://github.com/adoptium/aqa-tests/issues/1112).